1. Introduction – Why Comparing Vehicle Insurance Matters in 2025

 After 5 years, USAA customers get faster claim lines and bonus coverage upgrades on renewals.

-📈 Insight : Think beyond just cost—long-term value matters.
+📈 Insight: Think beyond just cost—long-term value matters.

-95. Compare Pay-As-You-Go vs Traditional Plans Mileage-based (PAYG) plans are gaining traction for low-mileage users.
+Mileage-based (PAYG) plans are gaining traction for low-mileage users.

 Compare: